 The title display is designed to show up to four CD covers at a time.
+In case of a limitation of selectable CDs by programming P042 (refer to chapter Programming of the phonograph) only the corresponding title holders are shown.
 You can insert CD covers and title strips for up to 100 CDs maximum.
 The following procedure describes how to prepare the CD covers and the title strips for loading into the title holders.